 TipRanks Platform Differentiators

 TipRanks focuses heavily on analyst recommendations and insider trading, essentially promoting a strategy of following the smart money.
 While all of the information available on TipRanks could be obtained elsewhere, TipRanks vastly simplifies the work of digesting analyst ratings by aggregating the data and displaying it in a highly graphic manner.
 The investor sentiment and blogger rating tools are somewhat unique to this platform, although traders should interpret them cautiously.

 Where TipRanks falls short is in not providing much in the way of fundamental to give traders a more holistic view of why a stock has received positive or negative reviews from analysts.
 There are also few technical analysis features to help you identify entry and exit points for top stocks.

 What Type of Trader is TipRanks Best For?

-TipRanks is best for traders whose strategy is to follow smart Wall Street money – that is, institutional investors and executive insiders.
+TipRanks is best for traders whose strategy is to follow smart Wall Street money – that is, institutional investors, executive insiders, and analysts.
 The platform makes it extremely easy to keep an eye on what analysts and corporate insiders are doing, even going so far as to send alerts when followed analysts issue new ratings.
-While TipRanks could work for short-term traders, it is better suited to medium- and long-term active investors since there is little in the way of technical data to inform entry and exit points and all price targets are 12-month targets.
+While TipRanks could work for short-term traders, it is better suited to medium and long-term active investors since there is little in the way of technical data to inform entry and exit points and all price targets are 12-month targets.